 W3C does not restrict authors’ reuse of their contributions to Community and Business Groups.

 Yes, under the copyright terms of the CLA.
-Note, however, that patent commitments extend only to implementations of the Community Group Specification or any W3C Recommendation including that work; please see the Community Group policies for more detail.
+Note, however, that patent commitments extend only to implementations of the Community Group Report or any W3C Recommendation including that work; please see the Community Group policies for more detail.